S-PScripts/delta-guides/delta-exposal/readme.md

 # Delta Executor - SHIT Support
+I was a Support for the Delta Community Discord server from early July 2026 to late September 2026.
+However, I had been helping with Delta since January 2026.
+I've helped in the Krnl server before that since mid 2025 (until it got discontinued in late 2025).
+The manager (whoise) even asked me for help once.

+I have a certain opinion, and I am not alone in this.
 The Support Manager and Moderator, Alan, should not have the roles he has.
 I have deleted all my solutions from the server, as all actions, such as him demoting me for NSFW, have consequences.

 If you want to see exactly what I did to get demoted, press this link.
 Then, you will witness Alan's ignorance and idiocy: https://gofile.io/d/iBEMXeSa